-Stephen will serve as a student advocate for all members of the Georgetown community with particular emphasis on those currently studying in their pre-clinical years.
-He is interested in establishing and maintaining a professional environment for students upon their enrollment in the School of Medicine, and in creating a smooth transition to the clinical clerkship experiences of third and fourth years.
+Stephen will serve as a student advocate for all members of the Georgetown community with particular emphasis on establishing and maintaining a professional environment for students upon their enrollment in the School of Medicine, and in creating a smooth transition to the clinical clerkship experiences of third and fourth years.

-Dr. Charles A. Read is the Professor of Medicine and Surgery at Georgetown University as well as a Fellowship Director Pulmonary & Critical Care.
+Dr. Charles A. Read is a Professor of Medicine and Surgery at Georgetown University as well as the Pulmonary & Critical Care Fellowship Director.
 Dr. Read currently sits on the Committee of Students.

 Office: 4th floor north Main Hospital room M4223